Clark605/waddy/README.md

 *   **Discover Destinations:** Showcases various travel destinations with relevant information.
 *   **View Packages:** Lists available travel packages that bundle services like flights, accommodation, and activities.

-## How to Use

-[You can add instructions here on how to build, run, or navigate the app once you have those details finalized.]